jacquuouille/Data-Analysis-Portfolio/README.md

 ## Porfolio projects
-In this section I will list data analytics projects, providing a brief description of the technology stack used to solve cases.
+In this section, I list my data analytics projects, along with an overview of the technology stack used to tackle each case.

 - [Booking Analysis Dashboard](https://github.com/jacquuouille/Data-Analysis-Portfolio/blob/main/README.md#booking-analysis-dashboard)